 N INTERVIEW WITH LARRY TOWNER

 In this episode of the Vending Business Show, we interview Larry Towner, a successful vending operator, and vending business consultant.
-He shares valuable tips about school vending and healthy vending, .
+He shares valuable tips about healthy vending, .

 Tom Shivers: Hi.
 I’m Tom with the Vending Business Show and I’m here with Larry Towner, who is a vending business consultant, been in the vending business for a number of years and sold his business in 2012.
 Thanks for being here, Larry.